 My primary research focus is in spatial demography and the interplay between spatial analytics and demographic change, in particular quantifying patterns, sources and impacts of spatial inequality.
-Current projects, for example, study the role of spatial scale and context in understanding the manifestation and impacts of depopulation across neighborhoods, cities, and regions in the United States.
+Current and recent projects, for example, study “Left Behind” places, the ways in which smart city infrastructures can reinforce existing inequalities, and the role of spatial scale and context in understanding the manifestation and impacts of depopulation across neighborhoods, cities, and regions.
 I also maintain an ongoing interest in pedagogy, especially the teaching of methods.
-I have taught spatial analysis, GIS, and quantitative methods for well over a decade, with a pedagogic orientation towards policy applications and the social sciences and humanities.
-I am co-author of a recent textbook aimed at teaching GIS for the social sciences.
+I have taught spatial analysis, GIS, and quantitative methods for almost 20 years, with a pedagogic orientation towards policy applications and the social sciences and humanities.
+I am co-editor of a recent Elgar Handbook of Spatial Analysis in the Social Sciences, with Serge Rey, and co-author of a textbook aimed at teaching GIS for the social sciences.

-I am the current editor of the journal, Geographical Analysis, previous book review editor of the Journal of Regional Science, and a member of the editorial boards of Population, Space and Place, Journal of Geographical Systems, Tijdschrift voor Economische en Sociale Geografie, The Annals of Regional Science, Urban Climate, and Spatial Research and Planning.
+I am the current editor of the journal, Geographical Analysis, previous book review editor of the Journal of Regional Science, and a member of the editorial boards of Population, Space and Place, Journal of Geographical Systems, Tijdschrift voor Economische en Sociale Geografie, The Annals of Regional Science, International Regional Science Review, Urban Climate, Journal of Korea Planning Association, and Spatial Research and Planning.
 For eight years (2010–2018) I was the Associate Director of the Spatial Structures in the Social Sciences (S4) initiative at Brown University in the U.S. and also held an academic appointment in Population Studies.
 Other professional experience includes the U.S. Census Bureau and the American Association of Geographers (AAG).

 I received my PhD in Geography from the University of Arizona (2004).
 My previous degrees are from Indiana University: BA in French and Political Science and MA in West European Studies.